techdisrupt/MicrosoftQuantum/README.md

 Measuring a Qubit, we can now see the similarity between a traditional or classic bit, because whatever the internal state of the Qubit, when we measure an individual Qubit, we can only obtain a 0 or 1.
 Whoa!

 That's bonkers.
-What this etails is that when it comes to measuring the Qubit state, we cannot have any intermediary states.
+What this entails is that when it comes to measuring the Qubit state, we cannot have any intermediary states.
 However we can have multiple Qubits and if we were to measure them, we can measure the proportion in state 0 and in state 1, but not at the individual Qubit level.

 # Representing the Qubit in Q